TheGameCreators/.github/profile/README.md

 **Q**> What AGK AppGameKit products do you sell?
 Answer: **We sell two AGK products through Steam, AppGameKit Classic and AppGameKit Studio.
 Classic was created first and later we developed Studio and included more commands, features, and a new IDE.
 We also sell DLC created by ourselves and by third parties that are compatible with AGK Classic and AGK Studio.
 We do not sell any products through our own TGC website and instead sell through Steam.**

+**Q**> I need help using AppGameKit Classic or Studio, can you help?
+Answer: **The best place to get regular advice and help is the AGK Forums.
+You can find the Classic forum here "https://forum.thegamecreators.com/board/41" and the Studio forum here "https://forum.thegamecreators.com/board/59".**

 ## Legacy Products

 **Q**> I am making a game using the original DarkBasic and I noticed it had this pop-up saying "Enhancements for 6 days" and its counting down to 0.
 I would like to still use 1.0, do you still provide support?